 Collection of WEEERecycling Depots

-You can deposit small volumes of certain WEEEs at the Superdreckskëscht mobile collection points.
+You can return small volumes of WEEEs at mobile collection points organised by the Superdreckskëscht fir Biirger.
 To see the collection schedules and conditions for collection, visit the site of the Superdreckskëscht.Sorting and grouping centers

 If you have big quantities of WEEE, you can drop them in one of our sorting and grouping centers.
 For more information please contact Ecotrel.Traders